Profile information

 Self motivated, responsible people with experience in rural living, gardening, carpentry, and animals will fit in well here.
 Prior experience is preferred as farm-sitting for short periods when we are away is sometimes needed.

 Stewardship of this little farm does involve hard physical work and requires being in good shape!
 There is always lots of gardening; weeding, watering, clearing brush, making and moving compost, harvesting and preserving garden produce.
-Also animal care, stall cleaning, fence repair etc. We have 1 horse, poultry (usually around 50 chickens), and 3 cats.
+Also animal care, stall cleaning, fence repair etc. We have 1 horse, poultry (usually around 50 chickens, sometimes ducks), and 4 cats.
 Old buildings require constant maintenance and repairs.
 Being handy with tools is important.
 Cleaning and domestic chores can be part of the work as well.

 Languages spoken